 Get your head around this stuff, and you are pretty much set – the issue with the exposure triangle as a concept is that it’s quite tricky to get your head around as a beginner.
 But – and this is the main reason I wanted to highlight all of this stuff – different film cameras require different levels of understanding to use them.
 Some film cameras will enable, or perhaps even force you to learn more, whereas some film cameras do a lot more, or even everything for you.

 I just want to add at this stage that if you didn’t understand that stuff above, you’re going to have trust me when I tell you that the moment the exposure triangle clicks in your head and you fully understand it all, you’ll look back and wonder why it once seemed so complicated.
 That said, as I will come to, whilst it’s good to know this stuff, it’s not essential if you have a camera that automatically controls some or all of these functions.
 If you want to find out more about the exposure triangle, read this.

 Automatic vs. Manual

-To make things even more complicated, camera choice between automatic and manual isn’t binary.
-Cameras range from fully manual, through having minimal basic automatic modes, all the way through to mostly automatic and fully automatic.
-Cameras have also been designed with different users in mind.
+To make things even more complicated, film camera choice between automatic and manual isn’t binary.
+Film cameras range from fully manual, through having minimal basic automatic modes, all the way through to mostly automatic and fully automatic.
+Film cameras have also been designed with different users in mind.
 Some were designed for mum or dad to take snaps of the kids, with the opposite and of the spectrum being cameras that were designed for professionals.
-Even professionals like automation, but how a camera is automated and designed for a pro, is very different to how a camera is designed for and automated for a casual holiday snapper.
+Even professionals like automation, but how a film camera is automated and designed for a pro, is very different to how a film camera is designed for and automated for a casual holiday snapper.